Gold Coins V Gold Bars

 The downside to buying coins are that there is a ’minting charge’ on coins so they will generally cost more than bullion weight-to-weight.
 The difference is not a lot on small quantities but it will start to add up the more you buy.
 For instance; if you buy 3 X 1oz Gold Maple coins they will cost you approx.. €20 per coin more than buying 3 X 1oz bullion bars – think about that: both purchases are 3oz’s of 24 carat gold yet the coins are costing you in total €60 more…purely because they are coins.
 If you go to sell/or scrap the coins/bars you will get a price on the weight so you will not realise this price difference when you go to sell.
 Coins also do not come with certificates and not all coins are 24 carat (as many are 22 carat or even less for some coins).
 This can cause larger difficulty when calculating the worth of the coins.
 From an investment perspective, coins entitle larger premium when compared to larger bars which means that you will get less gold for what you pay.
 Investing in 32 x 1 ounce gold coins opposed to 1 x 1kg gold bar creates an obstacle if one wants to store the entire investment in one location (eg. safe deposit box).

 Our advice on which gold product can be summed up by asking yourself: are you buying purely for investment reasons?
 Or are you buying to have a nice collection of gold to look at and keep or give as gifts?….If your reason is the latter – buy coins.
 If the former – buy bars/bullion.

-For any further questions regarding buying bullion bars and bullion coins, or to get an instant price on a gold purchase contact our trading desk on: Call: 0115 857 2640 or visit us at Belfast Bullion in Glasgow.
+For any further questions regarding buying bullion bars and bullion coins, or to get an instant price on a gold purchase contact our trading desk on: +353 (0)1 254 7901 or visit us at Glasgow Vaults in Dublin.